unbit/uwsgi.it/CustomerQuickstart.md

 The first deploy
 ----------------

-Currently (January 2014) the uwsgi.it platform supports python, perl and ruby applications.

-We will try to deploy each of them
+We will try to deploy a python WSGI app, a perl PSGI app, and a ruby Rack app

 From the ssh shell, let's create 3 files (in the home):